LearnWithTung/Tip-Calculator/README.md

 ⭐️ Main goal: using auto layout to design your application as much similar to the design as possible.

-🥇 Gold goal: cover edges case (invalid input)
+🥇 Golden goal: cover edges case (invalid input)

 * **Important** : DO NOT push your code to master branch.